 When implementing a loyalty program, you will typically face the build vs. buy dilemma – a crucial decision that determines whether you should develop a custom loyalty solution in-house or invest in an existing loyalty platform.

-Most companies partner with a loyalty software vendor to save time and leverage industry expertise, avoiding the risks of reinventing the wheel
+Most companies who needs to implement a full scane loyalty program partner with a software vendor to save time and leverage industry expertise, avoiding the risks of reinventing the wheel

 The solution depends on several factors, including your business needs, technical capabilities, and budget.